jeremyhager/jeremyhager.github.io/README.md

            --initrd-inject=/path/to/my.ks --extra-args "ks=file:/my.ks"
 </details>

-If you don't beleive me, check out the refences below and look for yourself (or just run a `man virt-intall`).
+If you don't believe me, check out the references below and look for yourself (or just run a `man virt-intall`).

 ### How's Linux going?